 Information Security Framework; and

-Indiana Office of Technology Cloud Product and Service Agreements, Standard ID: IOT-CS-SEC-010.

 All Encrypted Data shall be subject to controlled access.
 Any stipulation of responsibilities shall be included in the Statement of Work and will identify specific roles and responsibilities.

 The contractor shall encrypt all Data at rest and in transit.
 The State may, in the Statement of Work, identify Data it deems as that which may be publicly disclosed that is not subject to encryption.
 Data so designated may be maintained without encryption at rest and in transit.
 The level of protection and encryption for all Encrypted Data shall meet or exceed that required in the Information Security Framework.